cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-05-11-no-one-cares-about-your-research.md

 Ultimately, everybody wants to be recognized by others as a successful person.
 Many studies have demonstrated that once people get enough money to live decently, more money will not make them happier.
 Only the recognition from the people around provides enough satisfaction.
-This imposes ~~an unnecessary~~ particular pressure on Ph.D. students.
+This imposes ~~an unnecessary~~ particular pressure on PhD students.

-> "I believe Ph.D. students should not be affected by what others think about their research, just because there is not such a thing as _what the others think_ in the first place!"
+> "I believe PhD students should not be affected by what others think about their research, just because there is not such a thing as _what the others think_ in the first place!"

 Let's do some quick maths.
 There is around 7.9 billion people in the world in 2022 (i.e., `7,700,000,000`).